TODOvue/tv-sidebar/README.md

 ```

 ### Image Mode
-Display an image with title:
+Display an image with title.
+Make it interactive with `clickable` if desired:
 ```vue
 <script setup>
 import { TvSidebar } from '@todovue/tv-sidebar'